 From the words of members of parliament, it was also possible to learn that not everything is so smooth with the system of state procurement of modern types of weapons.
 According to Lokt, Serdyukov said that there are problems with C-400 and Bulava.
 Barinov also added that the Ministry of Defense began purchasing some newest sniper rifles, as well as Israeli drones.
 The deputy also noted that the UAVs are very expensive, even if they surpass Russian specimens in some parameters, but are able to work only in summer.

-Also in his speech, Anatoly Serdyukov said that the plans of the Ministry does not include the purchase of German Leopard tanks.
+Also in his speech, Anatoly Serdyukov said that the Ministry’s plans do not include the purchase of German tanks "Leopard".
 Similarly, the purchase of Russian-made tanks.
-The minister explains the reason for the refusal by saying that these combat vehicles do not meet the “requirements”.
+The minister explains the reason for the refusal by the fact that these combat vehicles do not meet the “requirements”.

 Also, the Minister of Defense, answering journalists' questions, calmly stated that the Russian tankers would fight on what the Defense Ministry has available.